Share this page

 Learn X in Y minutes

-Where X=osl
+Where X=OSL

 OSL (Open Shading Language) is a programming language designed by Sony for Arnold Renderer used for creating shaders.